RESPOND

 Global Centre for Preventive Health and Nutrition

-RESPOND (Reflexive Evidence and Systems interventions to Prevent Obesity and Non-communicable Disease) is a National Health and Medical Research Council (NHMRC) funded Partnership Project Grant from 2018 to 2023 (5 years), led by Professor Steve Allender.
+RESPOND (Reflexive Evidence and Systems interventions to Prevent Obesity and Non-communicable Disease) was a 5-year National Health and Medical Research Council (NHMRC) funded Partnership Project Grant from 2018 to 2023 and included a one-year extension with a final conclusion date of 30 November 2024.
+The project was led by Professor Steve Allender.

-RESPOND is a shared community approach to healthy children.
+RESPOND was a shared community approach to healthy children.

 Challenge